Delhi court sends Hizbul terrorist involved in 11 terror attacks to 7-day police custody - www.lokmattimes.com

 The Special Cell of Delhi Police in coordination with other agencies on Thursday arrested the 'A++ category' terrorist, who carried a reward of Rs 10 lakh for his involvement in a series of terror attacks in Jammu and Kashmir.

-Wanted in connection with 11 known terror attacks in Jammu and Kashmir, Matoo has been evading arrest for the last 13 years.
+Wanted in connection with 11 terror attacks in Jammu and Kashmir, Mattoo has been evading arrest for the last 13 years.

-According to the Special Commissioner of Police (Special Cell), H.G.S.
-Dhaliwal, the arrest was made possible through coordinated efforts with the central agencies.

-"A tip-off suggested that Mattoo would be arriving at NCR to collect arms and ammunition," said Dhaliwal.

-The Special CP said that Mattoo was part of a notorious gang of seven terrorists associated with the Hizbul Mujahideen, operating primarily in Jammu and Kashmir, particularly in Sopore.
+According to sources, the police are currently in search of the handler responsible for providing arms and ammunition to Mattoo in Delhi.

+Mattoo was apprehended by the Special Cell of Delhi Police in the Nizammudin area, where he had arrived to collect weapons and ammunition from his associates, acting upon the instructions of Pakistan's intelligence agency, Inter Services Intelligence.

+This arrest is considered a significant breakthrough as it happened just 22 days before Republic Day.

+Questioning was underway to learn about Mattoo's intended use of the acquired ammunition.

-The police officer said Mattoo's Pakistan-based handler would coordinate the delivery of arms and ammunition, and Mattoo would carry out terror strikes in J&K.
+Sources said that a handler based in Pakistan was orchestrating the delivery of arms and ammunition, directing Mattoo to carry out terrorist activities in J&K and other locations.

-"He is the lone surviving A++ category terrorist based out of J&K. He had earlier gone into hiding after escaping to Nepal on the directions of the ISI.
-The J&K Police were actively pursuing him," the officer said.

-The Special CP also revealed that Mattoo was shot at a decade ago by security forces during an encounter, resulting in a bullet injury to his leg.
+Investigators believe in the critical importance of arresting the arms supplier, as Mattoo's capture likely alerted his superiors in Pakistan, potentially prompting a change in their planned actions.

+Mattoo, the sole surviving A++-category J&K-based terrorist, had gone underground a decade ago after sustaining injuries in a clash with security forces.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app